JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 dried it in twelve hours–that is to say, dried it by three o’clock on Thursday morning.
 At eleven on Thursday morning you held your inquiry here.
 Take three from eleven, and eight remains.
-That paint had been EIGHT HOURS DRY, Mr. Superintendent, when you supposed that the women-servants’ petticoats smeared it.”
+That paint had been _Eight Hours Dry_, Mr. Superintendent, when you supposed that the women-servants’ petticoats smeared it.”

 First knock-down blow for Mr. Seegrave!
 If he had not suspected poor